 It is recommended that you restart your computer at least once a week, preferably on a Tuesday or Thursday.
 Restarting your computer refreshes the system and components of the backup software.

 When and how often are the automated backups performed?

 Backups are performed at least three times each week.
-The majority of backups are scheduled to run after regular working hours.
-The computer must be on and connected to the Baylor network when the scheduled time occurs.
-Since most backups occur after normal work hours, we recommend the following steps: At the end of the day, save all files then quit out of all applications.
+Sometimes backups will not occur until after work hours due to the large number of systems on the Baylor network.
+For this reason, we recommended that the computer be left on and connected to the Baylor network after hours whenever possible.
+At the end of the day, save all files, then quit out of all applications.
 Lock the computer, but don't turn it off.
 The monitor should be switched off to save energy.

 Warning: remember that any files and documents open when the backup process runs will not be backed up.
 This includes database files such as those created with FileMaker Pro or MS Access.
 PST files are not backed up if Outlook is "open" during the scheduled backup.
 We suggest that if you use FileMaker, MS Access or PSTs, you should close these applications and perform a manual backup on a regular basis.

 How do I use CheckBackup to initiate my own backup?